fpgadeveloper/fpga-drive-aximm-pcie/docs/source/petalinux.md

 ## Known Issues

-### KCU105 Dual design fails to boot when one or both SSDs are not connected
+### KCU105 HPC design fails to boot when one or both SSDs are not connected

 In the case where only one or neither SSD is connected, the PetaLinux boot freezes during the PCIe enumeration.
 For example, if we connect SSD1 but not SSD2, PetaLinux boot stops after the following